KennyHT/learn-kubernetes/labs/2-pods.md

     kubectl get pods api-pod --template='{{(index (index .spec.containers 0).ports 0).containerPort}}{{"\n"}}'

-If all you need to work on is a single pod, then you can just deploy the pod, then port forward from the machine `kubectl` is running on to access the pod outside the cluster without deploying a service.
+For development purposes, often you only need a single pod exposed.
+If so, then you can just deploy the pod and port forward from your host.

-Port forward from the host to the pod:

     kubectl port-forward api-pod 8080:80

 View the API in your browser at http://localhost:8080/api/v1/users/

-Kill the port-forwarding process in your terminal/
+Kill the port-forwarding process in your terminal using a SIGINT (Ctrl+c).

 Let's inspect our pod (in a few different ways):